mrOranger/RxJs/4. Time/README.md

 # Time dimension in RxJs

-Time is an invisible dimension in programming and working with asynchronous code is always tricky expecilly in JavaScript, however, RxJs ables us to treat time an additional dimension of our data source, and then treat asynchronous code like synchronous one, in other terms we are able to serialize operations so that we can execute tasks only after the completition of another one.
+Time is an invisible dimension in programming and working with asynchronous code is always tricky especially in JavaScript, however, RxJs ables us to treat time an additional dimension of our data source, and then treat asynchronous code like synchronous one, in other terms we are able to serialize operations so that we can execute tasks only after the competition of another one.

 ## `interval` and `timer` factories

-`setInterval` and `setTimeout` are asynchronous JavaScript's function that trigger the callback function parameter each time in a fixed interval represeted by the second parameter in the former and once after the time indicated by the second parameter in the latter.
-In RxJs there are two similar factory functions that emulates these behaviours, `interval` and `timer`.
+`setInterval` and `setTimeout` are asynchronous JavaScript's function that trigger the callback function parameter each time in a fixed interval represented by the second parameter in the former and once after the time indicated by the second parameter in the latter.
+In RxJs there are two similar factory functions that emulates these behaviors, `interval` and `timer`.

 Let's start with `interval` and let's examine this piece of code: